-An interdisciplinary publication of The Strong, the American Journal of Play® is a forum for discussing the history, science, and culture of play.
-The Journal aims to increase awareness and understanding of the role of play in learning and human development and the ways in which play illuminates cultural history.
+The American Journal of Play® is a forum on the history, science, and culture of play.
+The Journal aims to increase awareness of the role of play in human development, learning, and history.

 Published three times a year, the American Journal of Play features original peer-reviewed research, interviews, and book reviews that advance scholarly and public discussions around play.
 It is written in a straightforward style for a wide readership of scholars, educators, policy makers, museum and industry professionals, public health workers, and others who strive to understand the impact and importance of play in the world.

 The study of play invites many disciplinary perspectives and methodological approaches, both theoretical and empirical.
 The first peer-reviewed journal devoted to this study, the American Journal of Play publishes thought-provoking and timely material from researchers in both the social sciences and the humanities.
 The content reflects the wide breadth of play studies and includes contributions from experts in education and child development, cultural studies, and psychology, as well as sociology, media and game studies, anthropology, and history.